 ‘Because you use your position as a New York City Councilor to harangue the public over the rights and safety of young children, and you even campaign for harsher penalties against those vermin who abuse young children… “Vermin” was your word by the way, Mr. Baker,’ she added.

-Luke’s eyebrows arched in realization.
+Luke’s eyebrows arched.
 ‘Baker...’
 He rolled his eyes.
 ‘Holy shit.’
-He cupped his forehead.
 I knew I recognized him…Evan Baker, City Councilor from Brooklyn’s 46th District.

 Luke’s attention quickly reverted to the video footage when Baker raised his voice.